Georgia Tax Liens & How to Release

 How to Resolve a Tax Lien in Georgia

-Your next best option is to agree to a payment plan.
-This arrangement will help you pay off your tax debt over time, while the DOR will agree not to pursue further collection efforts against you while you pay.
+• GA state tax payment plan – You pay off your tax debt over time, and the DOR will agree not to pursue further collection efforts against you while you pay.
 If you go with this option, it’s important to know that the lien will not be removed until you’ve completely paid off what you owe.

-A lien subordination doesn’t make the lien go away.
-Instead, it’s when the DOR agrees to have its lien take a lower priority than another lien.
+• Lien subordination – It’s when the DOR agrees to have its lien take a lower priority than another lien.
 For example, say you want to get a home equity line of credit on your home to pay off your tax debt.
-However, the lender won’t let you use your home as collateral since there’s a tax lien on it.
+However, the lender will only approve the loan if their lien has priority.
+The DOR agrees to subordinate, but only if you use the loan to pay the tax debt.

 Avoiding Tax Liens in Georgia